janakasud/AndroidTV-ExoPlayer/README.md

 # AndroidTV-ExoPlayer

-This is an ExoPlayer app built on AndroidTV with Android Studio.
+This is an ExoPlayer app built on AndroidTV for testing different types of video streams.

 The app has pre-loaded Dash video list , udp unicast reciver, udp multicast reciver, and UI for URL input.